Rafael Camargo

 Pitsby's website footer and Plausible's public dashboard

-My personal website was the first one to get Plausible installed and, little by little, it got installed on all the other ones: Pitsby, Taslonic, Glorious Codes.
+My personal website was the first one to get Plausible installed and, little by little, it got installed on all the other ones: Pitsby, Taslonic, Glorious Demo.
 Four-Day Week and Bordiple were already born in the post-Google Analytics era and, since their first visitor, had their traffic computed by Plausible.
 Before finishing, I have to say how impressed I got with the ability to make my open-source websites' analytics public.
 Now, at the footer of each website, I can state that visitors not only enjoy a cookie-free experience but also have access to the analytics of the website they are visiting.